savyasachi-sa/da-age-prediction/README.md

 ## Get The dataset Ready

-* Th folder contains the data in a zipped format.
+* The folder contains the data in a zipped format.
 Please unzip the dataset using command `unzip data.zip`

 ### Training